 Customer service is paramount to GearLaunch’s success.
 Our partners trust us to be a reflection of their brand’s promise while customers trust us to fulfill that promise at every point of interaction.
 We’ve learned first hand how experience and satisfaction from both parties can directly affect our bottom line.
-Here’s a breakdown of what we measure and how we constantly adapt each area to be even better:

-This metric is rather straightforward: customers expect a timely response to their inquiries.
+This metric is rather straightforward: Customers expect a timely response to their inquiries.
 As more companies get hip to offering support beyond the 1-800 number (e.g. live chat, Twitter, Facebook, email, etc.), this expectancy has risen to much more immediacy than ever before.

 We’ve learned that a large part of customer satisfaction is tied to first response times.
 This is the average first response time of our phone and email channels combined: